nugentmichael1/StateSpaceSearch/README.md

 # State Space Search
+Student: Michael Nugent
-CSCI 164
+Course Number: CSCI 164
-Artificial Intelligence
+Course Name: Artificial Intelligence
-Spring 2022
+Term: Spring 2022
-Professor David Ruby
+Course Professor: David Ruby
-CSU, Fresno
+College: CSU, Fresno

 This is a JavaScript implementation of various state space search algorithms within a puzzle slider domain.
 Some can be very slow, and essentially hang up your browser.
 Be careful.
 Below were the provided instructions of the assignment.